Former Billings elementary teacher arrested on sexual assault charges

-According to Billings Superintendent Greg Upham Brent D. Skelton, a 5th grade teacher at Orchard Elementary, is off the job after sexual assault allegations against him came to light earlier this summer.
+BILLINGS, Mont. - According to Billings Superintendent Greg Upham, Brent D. Skelton, a 5th grade teacher at Orchard Elementary, is off the job after sexual assault allegations against him came to light earlier this summer.

 Upham says the school system became aware of possible sexual misconduct after a parent came forward.